Patzi275/all-projects-directory/README.md

 ## M <a id="m"></a>
 - [Mini Jukebox](https://github.com/Patzi275/mini-jukebox) - a music player in a small and discret window made using Qt5
+- [Molecular Weight Calculator](https://github.com/Patzi275/molecular-weight-calculator) - C program that calculates the molecular weight of a chemical formula

 ## S <a id="s"></a>
 - [Square Fall](https://github.com/Patzi275/pygame-playground/tree/main/square_fall) - a fast-paced and challenging game where the objective is to avoid falling squares (made with Pygame)